Where Do You Come From

 "Where Do You Come From" is a song first recorded by Elvis Presley as part of the soundtrack for his 1962 motion picture Girls!
 Girls!
 Girls!.
 It was subsequently rejected for use in the motion picture and did not appear in the film, but was included on its soundtrack album Girls!
 Girls!
 Girls!.

 History

 Writing

-The song was published by Elvis Presley Music, Inc. It was written by Ruth Bachelor and Bob Roberts.
+The song was published by Elvis Presley Music, Inc. It was written by Ruth Batchelor and Bob Roberts.

 Recording

 Elvis Presley recorded "Where Do You Come From" on March 27, 1962 — during his March 26-28 soundtrack recordings for the Paramount motion picture Girls!
 Girls!
 Girls! at the Radio Recorders studio in Hollywood, California.

 Release

 The song was released on a single as a flip side to "Return to Sender" in October 1962.
 "Where Do You Come From" peaked at number 99 on the Billboard Hot 100, while "Return to Sender" peaked at number 2.
 The title "Return to Sender" was certified Gold in the United States for selling a million copies.